Hey, just at a poll in Israel, 9 out of 10, Israelis backed the campaign in southern Lebanon.

 Democrats lie in wait.

-Uh most Republicans foresaw big political benefits in these votes.
+I guess the interesting point of this, most Republicans foresaw big political benefits in these votes, the war votes in Iraq.

-Democrats answering to the demands of their core liberal supporters were now supporting withdrawal, cut and run in Republican campaign parlance.
+Democrats, answering to the demands of their core liberal supporters, were now supporting withdrawal, cut and run in Republican campaign parlance.

 And Rove has insisted that whatever misgivings voters feel about the Iraq war, they'll always opt for strength over weakness, advancement over pullbacks.